stuffa/env_sensor/README.md

 or do we send an AT command and wait for the response.

 The NB-IoT libray makes use of the sendCMD() method This method in turm uses the

+The SIM7020e comes with a default configuration that includes echo (ATE1) however after a factory-reset (AT&F) the configuration is different to shipping defaults for example, echo is disabled